Temitope-Ogungboyega/Temitope-Ogungboyega/README.md

 - 📫 How to reach me: Temitope.Ogungboyega@gmail.com

+- ⚡ Skilled in SQL, R, Python, Tableau and Power BI

 - ⚡ Fun fact: I love football and supporting Arsenal
 <!---
 Temitope-Ogungboyega/Temitope-Ogungboyega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.